apache/spark/docs/faq.rst

   may want to confirm that this works both where the scheduler runs as well as where the worker runs.

+- Does the file containing your DAG contain the string "airflow" and "DAG" somewhere in the contents?
+When searching the DAG directory, Airflow ignores files not containing "airflow" and "DAG" in order to prevent the DagBag parsing from importing all python files collocated with user's DAGs.

 - Is your ``start_date`` set properly?
 The Airflow scheduler triggers the task soon after the ``start_date + scheduler_interval`` is passed.